MANASSAS ATTORNEY HELPING CLIENTS DISPUTE RECKLESS DRIVING CHARGES

 If you are convicted of reckless driving in Virginia, and if you believe that the conviction was wrongful, any appeal must be filed within ten days of the conviction.
 However, drivers should understand that a guilty plea to a reckless driving charge makes you ineligible to file an appeal.

-HOW WILL A DEFENSE ATTORNEY HELP YOU?
+HOW WILL A MANASSAS DEFENSE ATTORNEY HELP YOU?

-Reckless driving charges can be dismissed or reduced, but to win one of these outcomes – or to prevail with an appeal – you’ll need help from a Fairfax reckless driving attorney with extensive experience in traffic law – a lawyer who routinely defends clients charged with reckless driving.
+Reckless driving charges can be dismissed or reduced, but to win one of these outcomes – or to prevail with an appeal – you’ll need help from a Manassas reckless driving attorney with extensive experience in traffic law – a lawyer who routinely defends clients charged with reckless driving.

 Scott C. Nolan maintains the highest professional standards and provides high-quality legal services at a reasonable cost to his clients.
 He will handle your case personally and work with all parties involved to bring your reckless driving case to a fair and just conclusion.

-Since 2000, attorney Scott C. Nolan has focused his practice entirely on representing clients who are charged with serious traffic offenses and criminal charges like reckless driving and driving under the influence.
+Since 2000, criminal defense attorney Scott C. Nolan has focused his practice entirely on representing clients who are charged with serious traffic offenses and criminal charges like reckless driving and driving under the influence.
 He will develop an aggressive and effective defense strategy on your behalf.

 To schedule a first legal consultation – or to learn more – call Scott C. Nolan or contact his law offices online.
 If you are charged with reckless driving in Virginia, you must have the right attorney’s advice and representation.